 One strategy is just to have popular game franchises.
 A developer that owns Call of Duty or Red Dead Redemption is like a studio owning the Avengers.
 That is just really valuable IP that can last for years, if not decades.
 This can be super profitable.
 It’s just really hard to get one.

 A second strategy I like is “localization and immersion.”
-I like gaming channels, platforms and distributors that have big consumer bases and lots of engagement BECAUSE they have the most interactive and immersive games.
+I like gaming channels, platforms and distributors that have big consumer bases and lots of engagement where they have the most interactive and immersive games.
 The immersive, social and intensive multiplayer games (MMORPG, battle royale, esports, etc.) just really capture demand and engagement.

 And I like when these companies also localize the content, advertising and partnerships for their markets.
 This puts the company in a stronger position against the popular game developers.
 I have cited Garena as having this strategy across the many markets of SE Asia.